-Dividend Tactics – Penny Stocks to Watch – Penny Stocks to Buy
+Dividend Tactics – Penny Stocks to Watch – Investments to Buy

 After several years of investing with some success and some mistakes, I concluded that knowing the best penny stocks to watch and penny stocks to buy wasn’t particularly helpful.
 In reality there are three key challenges getting in the way of investors like you and me from achieving our investment goals:

 - Common investment products such as mutual funds charge fees but routinely under-perform, and do not allow for tailored investment customization to match individual investor needs.
 Bonds and GICs limit risk, but low returns and loss of access to funds can prevent you from enjoying the success during a strong market, or from taking advantage of buying opportunities when they arise.

 - We are our own worst enemies.
 Without defined rules in place to dictate what to invest in and in how, we are subject to the human error factor.
 For a variety of reasons we buy too high and sell too low, we make these trades far too often.
 We hold poor investments too long because we are not sure how or when to re-balance, and we play favourites based upon past performance or dividend yield levels.

 - We think we know more than we do.
 We watch financial shows on TV, read books and gain an inflated sense of confidence.
 We hear stories of success from friends and colleagues and blindly believe that we can achieve the same success, and our emotions cloud us from seeing warning signs until it is too late.